relevant-ai/RelevantCardsDocumentation/DOCS.md

     ]
 // ...
 ```

+The `"icon"` parameter may take any of the values in the following table;

+| ""

 The `"function"` may be any REL function, and it may open web views, map views, or deeplink to a website in the browser, as well as refresh the card to show new content.
 See the User Actions section **TODO: LINK HERE** below to learn how to perform these actions.